 4. Heavy Metal Contamination

-Low-quality protein powders may contain harmful substances like lead or arsenic.
+Low-quality protein powders may contain harmful substances like lead or arsenic, which can be a serious side effect of protein powder when choosing unverified or low-quality products.

 5. Hormonal Imbalances

-Some protein powders use artificial additives that may interfere with natural hormone levels.
+Some protein powders use artificial additives that may interfere with natural hormone levels, which can contribute to potential side effects for protein powder, especially when consumed regularly or in high amounts.

 How to Use Protein Powder Safely?

-• Combine protein shakes with whole foods instead of using them as meal replacements.
+- Combine protein shakes with whole foods instead of using them as meal replacements to help minimize potential side effects from protein powder and maintain a more balanced, nutrient-rich diet.

-• Keep your daily intake balanced (0.8–1g of protein per kg of body weight).
+- Keep your daily intake balanced (0.8–1g of protein per kg of body weight) to avoid potential side effects of protein powder and ensure your body gets the right amount of nutrients without overconsumption.

 Conclusion